Veraclins/active-stories/README.md

 1. Clone the repository: `git clone git@github.com:Veraclins/active-stories.git`.
 2. Navigate to the project directory: `cd active-stories`
 3. Install dependencies: `yarn`.
-4. Change .env-example to .env `cp .env.example .env`.
+4. Change .env-example to .env `cp .env.example .env` and fill the variables.
 5. Create a postgres database and update .env with the credentials
 6. Run `yarn start` to start the app with hot reloading.
 7. visit http://localhost:3000 (or any port set in the .env file) see [docs](https://app.swaggerhub.com/apis-docs/Veraclins-Com/active-stories/1.0.0) for endpoints and requirements.